 Video marketing is also a really overlooked tool.
 People should focus more on dynamic content that is catchy and will keep your visitors hungry for more.

 Did you like Neil’s answers?
-Did they light some fires for you and give you ideas for your company’s content marketing strategy?
+Did they light some fires for you and give you ideas for creating your company’s content for social media marketing?
 If so, check back with us next week when we launch Part 2 of this awesome interview with Neil Patel.